-NOAA Corps will be holding an Inter-Service transfer board this September.
+NOAA Corps will be holding an Inter-Service transfer board around in early April for qualified aviators.
 Interested officers may begin their application using our eRecruit system below.

 If you have questions, please send an email to NOAACorps.Recruiting@noaa.gov